 • On the heads of children under 12

-• During the first twelve weeks of pregnancy or at any time on the abdomen during pregnancy
+• During the first six months of pregnancy or at any time on the abdomen during pregnancy

 • When driving or operating machinery

-• On the carotid sinuses located on the front of the neck, or over the eyes
+• On the carotid arteries in the front of your neck

 Setting the Treatment Time